Reshma2760/Big-Data-Notes/Hadoop.md

 To create a some content file in linux, we use echo samuel>samuel.txt <br/>
  ### IN HADOOP <br/>
  To create a empty file in hadoop we use hadoop fs -touchz /tmp/hello.txt <br/>
- To create a folder in hadoop , we use,
+ To create a empty files multiple in hadoop , we use, hadoop fs -touchz /ummy/addy/yay <br/>
+ To create one folder we use, hadoop fs -mkir /hello <br/>
+ To create multiple folders, we use hadoop fs -mkdir -p /hello/poem/heal <br/>